Shemot (parashah): Chapter 3

 Philo told that when Moses was leading his flock, he came upon a grove in a valley, where he saw a bush that was suddenly set ablaze without anyone setting fire to it.
 Being entirely enveloped by the flame, as though the fire proceeded from a fountain showering fire over it, it nevertheless remained whole without being consumed, as if it were taking the fire for its own fuel.
 In the middle of the flame there was a beautiful form, a most Godlike image, emitting a light more brilliant than fire, which anyone might have imagined to be the image of the living God.
 But Philo said to call it an angel, because it merely related the events which were about to happen in a silence more distinct than any voice.
 For the burning bush was a symbol of the oppressed people, and the burning fire was a symbol of the oppressors.
 And the circumstance of the burning bush not being consumed symbolized that the people thus oppressed would not be destroyed by those who were attacking them, but that their hostility would be unsuccessful and fruitless.
 The angel was the emblem of the Providence of God.

 In classical rabbinic interpretation

-The parashah is discussed in these rabbinic sources from the era of the Mishnah and the Talmud:
+The parashah is discussed widely by the Rabbis and other scholars in classical Rabbinic literature, including the Mishnah, Talmud, and Midrash.